I have always loved having my own blogs, free websites, profiles and all since I was a young teenager and was first introduced to the internet.

 I promote personal development books, blogs, websites, and psychotherapy but I know we are the main ones responsible for ourselves and have to work along with those things.

 My depressive disorder while extremely devastating and agonizing has turned out to be the catalyst for my positive transformation.

-I was a happy and positive little girl before my depression hit at a very young age.
+I was a happy and positive little girl before my depression hit at a very young age; I was still happy and positive after as it would always lift now & again but did become frequent.
 Very easy tempered and joyful and grateful and I loved me for me.
-But after a few years of depression, even when my depression would lift for a while, I got into the habit of thinking and acting like a depressed person, like a zombie.
-I still had days and moments of happiness but depression and depressive-like ways mostly took over but then after many years of worsening this depression motivated me to more than ever want and attempt to make a change for the better.
+But after a few years of depression, even when my depression would lift for a while, it just always came back.
+I still had days, months, weeks…and moments of happiness but depression and depressive-like ways would take over again but then after many years of worsening this depression motivated me to more than ever want and attempt to make a change for the better.

 I believe if I never developed depression I would have grown into a healthy, happy, more positive than negative adult for the most part but still not as well off and happy and positive and grateful as I am now because I would have very likely not worked to even better myself.

 When people are already happy and healthy they often don’t think they can get any better but sometimes they can!